DARIAEngineering/dcaf_case_management/docs/SETTING_UP_A_NEW_INSTANCE.md

 * Set up a google cloud account and generate OAuth credentials (Google Cloud Platform -> API Manager -> Credentials -> Create Credentials)

 * Go back to heroku, to `Settings` and set the buildpack to `heroku/ruby`
+* Go into logentries and add anyone who needs to be added to the alerts.
+This should be just people who need to know about application errors, pretty much.
-* Also under settings, set the following config variables with the following values (values tk)
+* Also under settings, set the following config variables with the following values:

 - (possibly ACME_DOMAIN, ACME_EMAIL, HEROKU_APP, HEROKU_TOKEN? may be OBE due to heroku ACM)
 - `CM_RESOURCES_URL` (usually a link to the google drive folder with CM resources in it)